All Episodes

 Financial Advisors, remember when your job was fun?

-Here you'll find the culture and values of the past, along with the technology and vision of the future.
+Here, you'll find the culture and values of the past, along with the technology and vision of the future.

-Stefle's a firm built by advisors for advisors, a place where you can better serve your clients and have some fun again in our business.
+Stefel is a firm built by advisors for advisors, a place where you can better serve your clients and have some fun again in our business.

 When it comes to building wealth, knowing where you stand is half the battle.

-That's why we've created Stefle Wealth Tracker.
+That's why we've created Stiefel Wealth Tracker.

-Stiefel Wealth Tracker lets you build your personal balance sheet and track your net worth over time.
+Stieffel Wealth Tracker lets you build your personal balance sheet and track your net worth over time.